 Harvey targets large law firms and corporate legal departments with sophisticated AI assistance across multiple legal functions.
 The platform combines research capabilities with advanced document analysis and strategic guidance.

-Enterprise-level features include:
+Enterprise features include:

 Custom AI training: Models adapted to firm-specific practice areas

-Strategic analysis: High-level guidance on legal strategy and risk assessment
+Strategic analysis: High-level guidance on legal strategy and risk

-Integration depth: Native connections to major legal software platforms
+Integration depth: Native connections to major legal software

 Security compliance: Enterprise-grade data protection and audit capabilities

-Custom pricing reflects the platform's enterprise focus, with implementations typically ranging from $50,000 to $200,000 annually depending on firm size and feature requirements.
+Custom pricing reflects the enterprise focus, with implementations typically ranging from $50,000 to $200,000 annually depending on firm size and feature requirements.

 Lex Machina revolutionizes litigation strategy through comprehensive data analysis and predictive modeling.
 The platform analyzes millions of court documents to provide actionable insights for legal strategy.

-Predictive analytics capabilities:
+Predictive analytics capabilities include:

 Judge behavior analysis: Historical patterns and tendencies